LifePosts’ mission is to ensure that every person’s life story can be beautifully told, vividly celebrated, and preserved.

 But something is not quite right.
 The treatment on social media is usually fleeting, and mixed awkwardly with posts about boxing kangaroos and political outrages.

 Perhaps the biggest challenges emerge during the most significant emotional upheaval — the loss of a loved one.
 The old solution — the staff-written newspaper obituary — is fading away.
 Online solutions often lack sufficient beauty and make collaboration difficult.
-The decline of the obit and the inadequacy of digital memorial tools have led to a tragic result: more and more people are vanishing without the proper recording of their lives.
+The decline of the obituary and the inadequacy of digital memorial tools have led to a tragic result: more and more people are vanishing without the proper recording of their lives.

 We also need a better, deeper way to pull together joyful milestones.
 We can capture the moments but it’s hard to quickly craft a textured tribute or celebration and guarantee it’s getting to intended readers, your closest friends and family.
 The cloud has become the New Attic, where our precious memories go to be stored, and ignored.